Caroline's Cooking

 Instructions

 • Place the bulgur wheat in a bowl and add twice the volume of boiling water.
 Cover and leave it to soak for a good 10 minutes or more while you prepare the rest.
-(Note, this only works with fine bulgar - if you have coarser, you may need to simmer on the stove a few minutes to hydrate fully instead - check packet.)
+(Note, this only works with fine bulgar.
+If you can only find coarser, you may need to simmer on the stove a few minutes to hydrate fully instead - check packet.)

 • Dice the cucumber, if using, into small cubes.
-Dice the tomato in similar size.
+Dice the tomato in similar size, removing the tougher stem.
+Remove stem from green onions then thinly slice the white and light green part.
 Remove the leaves from the parsley and mint stems and for the mint, I suggest removing the central rib of the leaf in larger leaves as it can be a little tough, but you can skip if you prefer.
 Chop all the leaves relatively fine, but they don't need to be really small.

 Nutrition